mashinke/jacobs-ladder-capstone-client/README.md

 Alternately, the player may choose to take a skip card.
 If they answer it correctly, they advance the number of spaces in a stage.
-If they answer incorrectly, they lose the turn and can no longer chose a skip card until they advance another stage.
+If they answer incorrectly, they lose the turn.

 ### End game